ALANVF/Star-lang-specification/design/classes.md

 # Syntax

-(specs for attributes will be discussed later)
+(specs for attributes and generics will be discussed later)

 The syntax to declare a class:
 ```less